mus-com-psy/aimgef/README.md

 |BeAf|126-150|-|
 |LiTr|-|226-250|

+### Hypothesis testing
+The scripts of non-parametric Bayesian hypothesis testing mentioned in the paper can be found in `bayes_factor` folder.
+These R scripts are adapted from the [original code](https://osf.io/gny35/).
+The statistic results can be replicated by running `LatentNormalTTestSimulationStudy.R` or `LatentNormalSpearmanSimulationStudy.R`, in which the target scenario need to be specified for `allScenarios`, for example, `CSQ-MaMa-MuTr-Ss` stands for comparing stylistic success ratings between Maia Markov and Music Transformer in CSQ part of study.
+After running, a Rdata file containing Bayes factor is generated.

 ## A Good Algorithm Does Not Steal - It Imitates
 ### Model training and excerpts generation
 #### Get Classical string quartets from KernScore